PoisotLab/ms_metaweb_transfer/README.md

 network, in order to predict interactions between species from another location at which the network is unknown (or partially known).
-In @fig:concept, we give a high-level overview of the approach; in the example around which this manuscript is built (leveraging detailed knowledge about binary trophic interactions between Mammalia in Europe to predict the less known trophic interactions between closely phylogenetically related Mammalia in Canada), we use a series of specific steps for network embedding, trait inference, network prediction and thresholding.
+In @fig:concept, we give a high-level overview of the approach; in the example around which this manuscript is built---leveraging detailed knowledge about binary trophic interactions between Mammalia in Europe to predict the *unknown* trophic interactions between closely phylogenetically related Mammalia in Canada.

 The method we develop is, ecologically speaking, a "black box", *i.e.* an algorithm that can be understood mathematically, but whose component parts are